Milbanke, Anna Isabella

 GRAVE LOCATION London: Kensal Green Cemetery, Harrow Road, Kensal Green (087/IR (15958))

 Annabella Milbanke (11th Baroness Wenthworth) married the notorious Lord Byron on 2 Jan 1815, after refusing his first proposal of marriage in 1812.
-Byron called her his princess of parallelograms, since she was interested in mathematics.
+Byron called her his princess of parallelograms because of her interest in mathematics.
 She tried to reform him, but her efforts were in vain.
 Byron treated her badly and amost certainly had an incestuous affair with his half sister Augusta (possibly he was the father of one of Augusta's children).
 With the help of her parents Annabella obtained a divorce in 1816.
-By that time their daughter Ada Augusta was just a few months old.
+By that time, their daughter Ada Augusta was just a few months old.

-Later in life Annabella claimed that Byron would have returned to her if he hadn't died in Greece in 1824.
+Later in life Annabella claimed that Byron would have returned to her if he had not died in Greece in 1824.
 After twenty years, she met Byrons half sister Augusta once more in 1851.
 Annabella wanted a confession from Augusta, but Augusta just wanted a reconciliation and their meeting failed.

 Family